 |In their own words||“an international relief and development charity which envisages a caring world where people unite to respond to the suffering of others, empowering them to fulfil their potential.”|

-- Donors include: European Union, Switzerland, United Kingdom, Catholic Agency for Overseas Development (CAFOD), CARE International, Oxfam, Secours Islamique France, Islamic Development Bank, Qatar Charity, Action Aid, UNICEF, and UNDP.
+- Donors include European Union, Switzerland, United Kingdom, Catholic Agency for Overseas Development (CAFOD), Finn Church Aid, CARE International, Oxfam, Secours Islamique France, Islamic Development Bank, World Vision, Qatar Charity, Action Aid, UNICEF, and UNDP.
 (See table below for further funding information.)

-- International advocacy – According to its website, IRW “regularly visits the UN Head quarters in New York to speak with Member States… offering them our expertise on humanitarian issues and faith sensitive approaches to complex topics” and “organises side events with UN agencies and Governments at global forums such as the Commission for the Status of Women, the High Level Political Forum, and the UN General Assembly.”
+- IRW is active in lobbying the United Nations.
+According to its website, IRW “regularly visits the UN Head quarters in New York to speak with Member States… offering them our expertise on humanitarian issues and faith sensitive approaches to complex topics” and “organises side events with UN agencies and Governments at global forums such as the Commission for the Status of Women, the High Level Political Forum, and the UN General Assembly.”

 - In a statement to the media, Israel’s General Security Service (Shin Bet) said it could not respond to IRW’s announcement “without an in-depth examination of [the audit’s] findings, its scope or who it was carried out by.”
 It claimed the Israeli government’s decision to declare IRW illegal was “based on information that has been accumulated over years, that the fund is a central player in financing of Hamas… [and] on accumulated knowledge and experience in fighting terror and financing of terror organizations.”